 Most Americans eat too much fat and too many calories.
 Along with a lack of exercise, this has led to an epidemic of obesity and diabetes.
-It's also contributed to keeping heart disease as the leading cause of death in the United States.
-But what about omega-3 fatty acids?
+It's also contributed to keeping heart disease as the leading cause of death in the U.S. But what about omega-3 fatty acids?

 Omega-3s are a helpful and important form of fat, one that your body needs but can't make.
 Although your body needs 2 forms of omega fatty acids, omega-3 and omega-6, it is the omega-3s that get high marks from researchers.
 They believe that omega-3s help prevent coronary heart disease (CHD) in healthy people and slow progress of the disease in those who already have it.

 CHD is caused by atherosclerosis.
-This is a long-term process in which fatty deposits of plaque build up on the inside of the coronary arteries.
+This is a long-term process in which fatty deposits called plaque buildup on the inside of the coronary arteries.
 These are the blood vessels that supply the heart muscle with oxygen and nutrients.
-In the long run, the coronary arteries become so narrow that the flow of blood to the heart muscle is decreased or easily blocked by plaque or a blood clot.
-CHD can produce chest pain, called angina, heart attack, or both.
+Over time, the coronary arteries become so narrow that the flow of blood to the heart muscle is decreased or easily blocked by plaque or a blood clot.
+CHD can cause chest pain, called angina, heart attack, or cardiac arrest.

-To lower your levels of cholesterol and triglycerides, you should maintain a healthy weight, do moderately demanding physical activity most days of the week, eat a diet rich in vitamins, minerals, and fiber.
+To lower your levels of cholesterol and triglycerides, maintain a healthy weight, do moderately to intense physical activity most days of the week, eat a diet rich in vitamins, minerals, and fiber.
 Also include fish containing omega-3 fatty acids at least twice a week.

 In the average American's diet, about 20% of calories that come from fat are omega-3 and omega-6 fatty acids.
 Most of the omega fatty acids are omega-6s.
 Experts have found that people who eat foods with high levels of 2 of the omega-3 fatty acids, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA), have low rates of CHD.